Main menu

 SUMMARY

-These experimental currents were equal to 3.85 and 7.7.ìÁ/mmcurrent densities respectively.
+hese experimental currents were equal to 3.85 and 7.7.ìÁ/mmcurrent densities respectively.
 The reduction of infectivity was dependent upon, the total electric charge (ìA x min) passing through the chamber to which the virus was exposed.
-Viral infectivity was determined by two independent measures: a syncytium-
+Viral infectivity was determined by two independent measures: a syncytium-formation assay which can be used to quantify the production of infectious particles; and. a reverse transcriptase assay which is an index of viral protein production.
+Additional experiments demonstrated that the currents employed were biocompatible.
+Uninfected H9 cells were exposed to the same conditions used for the viral aliquots.

-There was no significant change in the percentage of viable uninfected cells exposed to any of the currents tested.
-Therefore, because biocompatible direct electric current attenuates the infectivity of cell-
+here was no significant change in the percentage of viable uninfected cells exposed to any of the currents tested.
+Therefore, because biocompatible direct electric current attenuates the infectivity of cell-free virus, this treatment may allow development of new strategies to prevent transmission of HIV-1 through either treating the general blood supply or developing alternative barrier contraceptive devices.
+Additionally, biocompatible electric. current may be applicable for the direct treatment of AIDS patients by utilizing either extracorporeal systems or self contained indwelling electrodes.
+15

-Lastly, because the virus is being attenuated, electric current may also render treated HIV-
+Lastly, because the virus is being attenuated, electric current may also render treated HIV-1 suitable for vaccine development.

 INTRODUCTION

 In this regard, three principal approaches are currently being investigated.
 In order to decrease susceptibility to the consequences of infection, vaccines are being sought which will induce the production of protective antibodies (6).
-As treatment modalities, the use of soluble antagonists to block the receptor for HIV-
+As treatment modalities, the use of soluble antagonists to block the receptor for HIV-1 is being studied (7) as are pharmacologic agents such as nucleic acid analogs which can interfere with the transcription of viral genomic sequences (8).
+Each of these systems has------------ and limitations and to date none has proven completely effective.

-As result of our interest in the use of electric current to alter biological systems , we focused our investigations on the ability of direct electrical current at biocompatible levels to alter the infectivity of HTV-
+As result of our interest in the use of electric current to alter biological systems , we focused our investigations on the ability of direct electrical current at biocompatible levels to alter the infectivity of HTV-1 for susceptible CD4 positive cell s in vitro.

 MATERIALS AND METHODS